ome/bio-formats-documentation/sphinx/developers/external-readers.rst

 External file format readers
 ============================

+File format readers recognized by Bio-Formats can be defined as either "core" or "external".
+A core reader is maintained by the OME team, and included in either the `formats-bsd` or `formats-gpl` component in the `ome/bioformats` repository on GitHub.
+An external reader is not included in the `ome/bioformats` repository, and in most cases is not maintained by the OME team.

 Bio-Formats contains a file named :source:`readers.txt <components/formats-api/src/loci/formats/readers.txt>` which records every recognized reader class name.
 This file is used by the main reader class (:javadoc:`loci.formats.ImageReader <loci/formats/ImageReader.html>`) to associate a format reader